 Cambodia

 As a least-developed country (LDC), Cambodia is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
-The World Bank classifies Cambodia as a lower middle-income economy with a per-capita income of $2,430 in 2023, which has been fast-growing.
-Since March 2017, Cambodia is part of the European Commission's "enhanced engagement", which further incentivises and facilitates beneficiary country's progress with regard to the 15 core international conventions covered in the GSP regulation.
-The enhanced engagement includes inter alia a close dialogue between public officials and monitoring missions by the European Commission.
-In February 2019, Cambodia's preferential access to the EU market was suspended because the government failed to address the EU's human rights concerns.
+Since March 2017, Cambodia is one of the countries under "enhanced engagement", which further incentivises and facilitates beneficiary country's progress with regard to the 15 core international conventions covered in the GSP regulation.
+In August 2020, Cambodia's preferential access to the EU market was partially withdrawn because the government failed to address the EU's human rights concerns that led to the start of the withdrawal procedure in February 2019.
 Still, the EU continues to be an important market for Cambodia: total EU imports from Cambodia amounted to about €4.8 billion in 2023, and preferential imports to €3.5 billion.

 What is the EBA?